Webinar Series: Pathways to Sustainability – Featuring Safer Childbirth Cities Grantees

 Tuesday, October 10 – Intro to the SCC Grant Program & Investing in the Longevity of the Doula Workforce

-The first presentation will feature Tulsa Birth Equity Initiative’s (TBEI) Shamika Antwine-Boone, Program Project Manager, and Martyne Farris, Curriculum and Training Manager.
+The first presentation featured Tulsa Birth Equity Initiative’s (TBEI) Shamika Antwine-Boone, Program Project Manager, and Martyne Farris, Curriculum and Training Manager.
 TBEI is a community-based organization with a mission to help families in Tulsa to have healthy births with dignity and to reduce maternal health disparities through free community-based doula (CBD) support and training.
 Their CBDs are non-medical professionals who assist Black, Native, teen, and justice-involved individuals with emotional, physical, and informational support through pregnancy, labor and delivery, and early parenting.
-The TBEI team will discuss what it means to sustain and support community-based doulas in their work and their professional development and dive into the continuing education program they have developed.
+The TBEI team discussed what it means to sustain and support community-based doulas in their work and their professional development and dove into the continuing education program they have developed.

 Tuesday, October 17 – Developing a Community-Engaged Communications Campaign